Skip to navigation

 Looking along the route from Land's End towards distant John o'Groats

-If you'd like to experience the route from Land's End to John o'Groats without leaving your armchair, then you can do just that using Google Earth (which you can download for free).
+If you'd like to enjoy the experience of walking from Land's End to John o'Groats without leaving your armchair, then you can do just that using Google Earth (which you can download for free).
 I've put together a file containing details of my route that you can load into Google Earth, and fly along the route in three dimensions, zooming in on places of interest and examining every single footstep of my walk as if you were a bird.
 All you need to do is:

 And hey presto!
 Google Earth loads up my route, ready for you to explore.
 Enjoy!